julionav/SIMNAV/README.md

-# SIMNAV2
+# SIMNAV
-Re-Do of SIMNAV using more advanced programming techniques

 SIMNAV is a open-source simulator for multicomponent distillation towers.

-SIMNAV2 is a Re-Do of SIMNAV using desing patters, SQLalchemy, and others tools to improve the code
+Developent with the MVC desing patter, SQLalchemy at the moment.
+Planning to implement in the future numpy an scipy for the mathematical models.

 Done:
 - Dynamic reflect module for an existing DB.

 TODO:
 ALOT.

+Currently the source code of SIMNAV is written in Spanish.
+It will be translated in the future to English